 The first workshop is in Hertfordshire on 27th March.
 However, this workshop is already full!
 The second workshop will be held in Sheffield on the 18th May and we still have a handful of spaces available, so you’ll need to be quick.
 Welfare Call’s workshops are free of charge, so if you’d like more information please contact Kay Reynolds on 01226 716333 / [email protected]

 Once the two workshops have been held, we’ll look forward to arranging a couple more in different locations to suit authority demand.

-Welfare Call are embarking on developing an electronic EHCP for a handful of authorities which we’re really excited about.
-We have the ability to bespoke the plan specifically to your authorities needs, so if this of interest, please feel free to get in touch.
+Welfare Call is embarking on developing an electronic EHCP for a handful of authorities which we’re really excited about.
+We have the ability to bespoke the plan specifically to your authorities needs, so if this is of interest, please feel free to get in touch.